Observability Team

 Labels

-All issues require either a Service label or the team-tasks, discussion, or capacity planning labels.
+In addition, all issues require either a Service label or the team-tasks, discussion, or capacity planning labels.

 Assignees

 We use issue assignments to signal who is the DRI for the issue.
 We expect issue assignees to regularly update their issues with the status, and to be as explicit as possible at what has been done and what still needs to be done.
 We expect the assignee of an issue to drive the issue to completion.
-The assignee status typically expresses, that the assigned team member is currently actively working on this or planning to come back to it relatively soon.
+The assignee status typically expresses that the assigned team member is currently actively working on this or planning to come back to it relatively soon.
 We unassign ourselves from issues we are not actively working on or planning to revisit in a few days.

 Retrospectives